Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsection{Preference Generation Evaluation}

-This study introduces a novel approach to enhance CRS by generating user preference summaries.
-As the first attempt in this direction, this evaluation focuses on comparing COMPASS with its variants to assess the effectiveness of its key components.
-Additionally, a case study that includes examples from Llama-Summary and GPT-4o provides additional qualitative insights.
+To evaluate COMPASS's ability to reason over user preferences and generate explainable summaries, we compare COMPASS with variants to assess key component effectiveness.
+Additionally, a case study with Llama-Summary and GPT-4o examples provides qualitative insights.